18alantom/fex/README.md

 To install fex from source, you will need version `zig` version 0.12.0 installed.
 You can get it from [here](https://ziglang.org/download/).

-Once you do that, compile the executable by using the following commands:
+Once you had done that, compile the executable by using the following commands:

 ```bash
 # Clone the fex repository
 git clone https://github.com/18alantom/fex && cd fex
 ```

-If you're using `macOS`:
+#### macOS

 ```bash
 # Compile the fex executable for your system